auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

   ![](/media/articles/protocols/saml/saml-configuration/check-connection-settings.png)

-Check and confirm the following with the IdP adminstrator:
+Check and confirm the following with the IdP administrator:

 * That the Sign In URL is the correct Single sign-on (SSO) URL.
-This is the URL that Auth0 will redirect the user to for authention.
+This is the URL that Auth0 will redirect the user to for authentication.
 * If the IdP expects HTTP-POST binding or HTTP-Redirect binding.
 You can switch the default binding in the __Settings__ tab.
 * If your authentication requests should be signed.
 If so, which signing algorithm does the IdP expect you to use?
 (Note that authentication requests are not commonly signed.)
-If you're sending signed requests, enable the Connection Settings **Sign Request** toggle and make sure the **Signing Algorithm** value matches what the IDP expects.
+If you're sending signed requests, enable the Connection Settings **Sign Request** toggle and make sure the **Signing Algorithm** value matches what the IdP expects.
 * Ask the IdP administrator to check for log entries that might provide information on the problem.

 ## Issue: Auth0 Logs Don't Show Successful Login Event